mehami24/LATN102/translation2.md

 > It is the present participle of morior.
 It is singular, present, active, masculine, nominative

 Identify felle.
 Why does Hyginus use this case?
-> felle is neuter ablative❌ singular.
+> felle is neuter ablative singular.
 It is ablative because it is the instrument being used.

 Identify the form of tinctas.
 > feminine plural accusative perfect passive